vincehsanchez/python-api-challenge/README.md

 Narrow down the city_data_df DataFrame to find your ideal weather condition.

-Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.
+Create a new DataFrame called hotel_df to store:
+- city
+- country
+- coordinates
+- humidity

-For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.
+Find the first hotel located within 10,000 meters of your coordinates for each city with Geoapify API.

-Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:
+Add hotel name and the country as additional information in the hover message for each city on the map.